-Toll free codes – 800, 888, 877, 866, 855, and 844.
+Toll free codes – 800, 888, 877, 866, 855, 844 and 833.

-Today, there are six toll free codes: 800, 888, 877, 866, 855, and 844.
-Although 800, 888, 877, 866, 855, and 844 are all toll free codes, they are not interchangeable.
-For example, 1-800-234-5678 is not the same number as 1-888-234-5678.
+Toll free numbers are numbers that begin with one of the following three-digit codes: 800, 888, 877, 866, 855, 844 or 833.
+Although 800, 888, 877, 866, 855, 844 and 833 are all toll free codes, they are not interchangeable.
+Dialing a number using a 1-800 prefix would reach a different recipient than dialing that number using a 1-888 prefix.
 Calls to each toll free number are routed to a particular local telephone number.

 How are toll free numbers assigned?

 The FCC assigns most toll free numbers on a first-come, first-served basis.
 Toll free subscribers choose entities called "Responsible Organizations" or "RespOrgs" to reserve numbers on their behalf and to manage and administer the appropriate records for the toll free subscribers.
 Many RespOrgs also provide toll free service.
 RespOrgs have access to a toll free database that contains information regarding the status of all toll free numbers.
 Somos, Inc., administrator of the toll free number database, certifies RespOrgs.